 Is your family settled and organized, or a bit rambunctious and all over the place?
 Pets are happiest in stable homes where their owners can provide love, attention, and feeding.
+Some dog breeds are much more suited for families and kids.
 When life is hectic and poorly managed, a pet is a difficult addition to a family and best avoided despite how cute they can be.

 2) How Young Are Your Children?

 Really young children who are going through a phase of curiosity are not best suited for pet ownership.
 Therefore, it’s up to the parents to consider the temperament of their child or children and their suitability to having a pet in the home.
 A fast-moving child or one that swings their arms around a lot is going to scare a dog or cat.
 This may cause the animal to be consistently anxious and stressed out.
 In the case of a cat, he or she will probably retreat under the sofa or bed and only be seen at feeding times.
 Fortunately, older children can be taught how to live safely and happily with a new dog.

 3) What Type of Pet Will Suit Your Lifestyle?

 If you’re someone who enjoys going out for regular walks, then owning a dog makes a lot of sense.
 However, if you’re more of a homebody, then owning a pocket-sized dog who’s used too frequently staying indoors, or a domesticated cat will be good options.